fdeoliveirag/taxbr/README.md

 # taxbr
-A forecasting system for Brazilian tax revenues.
+A forecasting system for Brazilian tax revenues